AsleepMing/AsleepMing/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning in CUP at Karamay
+- 🌱 I’m currently learning in China University of Petroleum at Karamay
-- 📫 How to reach me: wsming01@outlook.com
+- 📫 How to reach me:wsming@st.cupk.edu.cn
 -->